indygreg/python-zstandard/README.rst

 uncompressed data to feed into the compressor.
 The returned iterator consists of chunks of compressed data.

-One of the advantages of ``read_from()`` is the caller is in control of when data is compressed: data won't be read from the reader and fed into the compressor until the returned iterator is advanced.
-This means CPU cycles won't be spent compressing data until the consumer has asked for them.

 Like ``write_to()``, ``read_from()`` also accepts a ``size`` argument declaring the size of the input stream::